janmejai2002/Webcam-Data-Utility/README.md

 Note that you cannot capture the anything apart from Original ROI if you have not captured the background by pressing `B`.

+Note : In the following commands you might have to replace `python` with `python3` based on your configurations.

 To test the script run:

         python collect_data.py